 The Advanced Software Architecture with Residuality Theory Workshop workshop is suitable for:

-- architects and senior developers working in complex environments,
+- Architects working in complex environments,

-- teams embarking on large, risk-filled projects,
+- Teams embarking on large, risk-filled projects.

 Agenda